hemorej/kirby-foundation/README.md

 ## Installing the theme

-### Kirby part
+Simply download the files or clone the repo and, using an FTP client, upload them under the root kirby directory.
+That's it !

-Download the files or clone the repo and, using an FTP client, upload them under the root kirby directory.
-The assets are already compiled so you should be good to go from there.
+The assets are already compiled so you're good to go.
+It's a simple, responsive blog template.

-### Foundation part
+### Customizing Foundation

 If you want to customize the theme, you'll need the foundation directory and the following dependencies installed